Thursday, 19 December 2024

 A final update and a divisive change

 The 19045 build includes bug fixes and a small tweak to the Start menu in the Beta channel.
-Microsoft’s last feature addition introduces “suggestions” (essentially advertisements) for from a select group of developers in the Microsoft Store.
+Microsoft’s last feature addition introduces “suggestions” (essentially advertisements) for apps from a select group of developers in the Microsoft Store.
 While this change may irk some users, you can turn off these suggestions by going to Settings > Personalisation > Start and turning off the “Show suggestions occasionally” option.

 Windows 10 approaches the finish line